AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 int main() {
     MessageBox(
         NULL,                 // hWnd: A handle to the owner window.
 NULL indicates no owner window.
-        "Hello World", // lpText: The message to be displayed.
+        "You've been hacked by Sn4keEyes", // lpText: The message to be displayed.
-        "Hello World",  // lpCaption: The title of the message box.
+        "Process Hollowing",  // lpCaption: The title of the message box.
         MB_OK | MB_ICONINFORMATION // uType: The contents and behavior of the message box.
 MB_OK creates an OK button, MB_ICONINFORMATION adds an information icon.
     );
     return 0;